Made in a rounded skillet, a Dutch baby pancake is flavorful and delicious. It can be made sweet or savory!

 What is a Dutch Baby?

-Dutch Baby Pancakes are one of my absolute favorite breakfasts.
+A Dutch baby pancake is one of my absolute favorite breakfasts.
 My mom would make this all the time when I was little and then when I was a teenager, my brother and I would make it for ourselves on the weekends.
 But, what are they exactly?

 So, are they really that different from German Pancakes?
-Other than these Dutch Babies using a little more butter, the real difference between the two is how they’re made.
-Dutch Baby Pancakes are usually made in a dutch baby pan or skillet with rounded edges.
+Other than using a little more butter, the real difference between the two is how they’re made.
+Dutch baby pancakes are usually made in a Dutch baby pan or skillet with rounded edges.

-German Pancakes are typically made in a baking pan or casserole dish.
-Also, if fruit is involved, most people put the fruit on top of their Dutch Babies while baking it IN their German pancakes. 😉
+German pancakes are typically made in a baking pan or casserole dish.
+If fruit is involved, most people put the fruit on top of their Dutch babies vs. baking the fruit IN German pancakes.

-These are seriously the easiest pancake to make.
+Dutch babies are seriously the easiest pancake to make.
 It has few ingredients and since it bakes in the oven you only have like a .001% chance of burning it.
 When it comes to regular pancakes, I almost always burn one or two.

 Meanwhile, you can prep the toppings.
-You can go as simple as just syrup or powdered sugar (or both!), or try any of the following:
+You can go as simple as just syrup or powdered sugar (or both).
+You can make a sweet or a savory Dutch baby.

-- Sweet: fresh berries, maple syrup, dust with powdered sugar, apple slices sauteed in cinnamon and butter, Drizzle salted caramel or chocolate syrup, fruit pie filling topped with a scoop of ice cream.
+- Sweet.
+Fresh blueberries, strawberries, raspberries, bananas, maple syrup, dust with powdered sugar, or apple slices sautéed in cinnamon and butter.
+Drizzle Caramel or Hot Fudge Sauce, or fruit pie filling topped with a scoop of Ice Cream.

-- Savory: slices of avocado, fried, scrambled or poached egg, ham pieces, sausage crumbles, bacon bits, shredded cheese, slasa, hot sauce
+- Savory.
+Slices of avocado, fried, scrambled, or poached egg, ham pieces, sausage crumbles, bacon bits, shredded cheese, salsa, hot sauce

-- During the last 2-3 minutes of baking time sprinkle candied chopped nut over the middle of the pancake.
+- Nuts.
+During the last 2-3 minutes of baking time sprinkle candied chopped nuts over the middle of the pancake.

-Unfortunately this recipe doesn’t work great for making substitutions.
+Substitutions.
+Unfortunately, this recipe doesn’t work great for making substitutions.
 There are only 3 ingredients (four if you count salt) and all are things I’m sure you always have on hand.
-The eggs are what make this pancake rise up so substituting the eggs totally changes the look and texture.
+The eggs are what make this pancake rise, so substituting the eggs totally changes the look and texture.